Peter Atherton (Massachusetts politician): Career

-Personal
+Personal life

 He married Experience Wright on June 13, 1728, the granddaughter of Samuel Wardwell, a carpenter, who was charged with witchcraft in 1692, and was hanged at Witch Hill in Andover.
 His mother-in-law, Mercy Wright (1673–1754), had been imprisoned at the same time as her father for witchcraft, but was later released and married John Wright.

 Atherton took on his brother Benjamin's children when they were orphaned in 1740.
 His nephew, also Benjamin, enlisted as a lieutenant in 1755 and took part in the expulsion of the Acadians from what are now the Canadian Maritime provinces during the French and Indian War.
 He settled in New Brunswick.

 Two of his sons attended Harvard College and were educated in law and medicine.
 Ten of his fourteen children preceded him in death.

 His mother, Mary Gulliver, lived to the age of 95, dying in 1754.
 Ten years later, Atherton died on June 13, 1764, at the age of sixty, of bilious colic in Concord, Massachusetts, while a representative for his hometown at the General Court.
 He is buried in Harvard Center Cemetery.
-In 1921 a descendant transcribed his eulogy from his tombstone, which once read:
+In 1921, a descendant transcribed his eulogy from his tombstone, which once read:

 "Peter Atherton, Esquire, closed the scene of life in Concord during the sitting of the General Court of which he was a member, the thirteenth of June, seventeen sixty-four, in the sixtieth year of his age.
 Experience, the partner of his life, closed the scene the fourteenth of November, seventeen seventy-five, in the sixty-fourth year of her age.
 One solitary mansion encloses their remains.
 Companions in life, they have the consolation of not being separated in death, if indeed, consolation be found in the grave.
 This monument is erected to their memory which will ever be dear to the sons and daughters of virtue and religion."

 The gravestone is likely to have been restored within the last 120 years; and as of 2021 it is still legible.